When did Stansberry Asset Management (SAM) begin managing portfolios?

 While we aim to closely follow Portfolio Solutions, SAM will use its own discretion when investing as well.
 SAM will add a layer of due diligence and monitoring and may make substitutions for positions when we believe it is appropriate.
 In addition, SAM may include in “Forever” portfolios special investing opportunities not mentioned in Portfolio Solutions that we believe provide an asymmetric risk-reward profile on a probability-adjusted basis.

 SAM clients are welcome to split their assets with us into more than one of our three portfolios if they wish, however we recommend they invest a minimum of $250,000 in any one.

 What returns are you aiming for in the different portfolios?

-Many prospective investors have asked us about our return targets.
+Many prospective investors have asked us about our annual return targets for each strategy.
 The short answer is, we don’t have them.
 If someone tells us what the S&P 500 returns over a specific period of time, we can reply with a range of what we would consider to be an acceptable return for SAM over the same period.
-For example: In 2008, the S&P 500 lost nearly 40%.
+For example: In 2008, the S&P 500 lost nearly ~40%.
 During that year, anyone who broke even or even lost only a single digit percent of their invested capital deserves, in our view, a hero’s medal.